 There are not enough women in the upper echelons of direct sales corporations.
-If you look at photos of the company’s executive teams, you’ll see that they will do things like putting an assistant in the picture so they’ll look like women are involved, when really they aren’t.
-I know—I’ve seen it.
+I know.
+I’ve seen it.
+Last year, women made up 77.4% of direct sellers, but the number of female executives in the same industry is pitifully low.
+If you look at photos of executive teams, sometimes you’ll see a female assistant in the picture—invited to the photoshoot to make it look like women are involved in company leadership, when really they aren’t.
 It’s a crazy thing to see, but sadly it’s common.

 Companies need to get women into executive positions, and it has nothing to do with being politically correct.
 There are major differences between the way women operate and the way men operate.
 Forgive me for generalizing, but clichés become clichés for a reason.
 Many men are problem solvers—they’re driven.
 Many women on the other hand engage—they connect.